MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-together-mode.md

 1. Select the image that you've added.

-1. From the right pane, select an alignment for the image or use **Resize** to adjust the image size:
+1. From the right pane, select an alignment for the image or use **Resize** to adjust the image size.

     :::image type="content" source="../assets/images/apps-in-meetings/image-alignment.png" alt-text="Screenshot shows the Resize option highlighted in red to align the image in a scene studio.":::